CodeLab7/ci-activity-logger-librery/README.md

 ```

 ### Development
 Want to contribute?
 Great!
-Just pull repo and start work, Submit when you satisfy.
+Just fork, clone, and start working, submit a pull request when you are ready.
-Or You can Join our team at [codelab7](https://codelab7.com)
+Or You can join our team at [codelab7](https://codelab7.com)

-### Todos
+### Todo(s)

- - Advance Testing
+ - Advance testing
- - Add Other Important Fields
+ - Add other important fields

 License
 ----